 Other names: Dupont Hunting Lodge

-Horn Point is located nearly due south of Chlora Point, on the south bank of Dorchester County, at the end of Horn Point Road, off Maryland Route 343, about nine miles west of Cambridge.
+Horn Point is located nearly due south of Chlora Point, on the south bank of the Choptank in Dorchester County, at the end of Horn Point Road off Maryland Route 343, about nine miles west of Cambridge.

 Charles Goldsbrough, Maryland Congressman and later governor of Maryland, occupied a farm at Horn Point (see also Shoal Creek and Sharps Island).
 During the War of 1812 he reported the following incident: